 Andy and his family have been members of Reyim since 1994.
 Jewish life has been an integral part of his life in New England.
 His three boys, Adam, David and Yoni attended Solomon Schechter and Gann Academy.
 His wife, Suzanne, was in the first class at Hebrew College Rabbinical School and graduated as a Rabbi in 2009.
 Andy is the lightweight in the group, picking up learning crumbs from his family and friends along the way!

-Andy has been the President of Reyim for the last four years.
+Andy was President of Reyim from 2013 - 2017.
 "I never saw myself as a synagogue President, but I can honestly say, this has been the most rewarding endeavor of my lay leadership work.
 We have a loving and caring community, and have worked together to honor and support each other.
 Working closely with Rabbi Berman, I am proud to have led this effort.”

 My wife Rachel and children Noah and Isabel have been members of the Reyim congregation for four years and have truly found a home here.
 We all enjoy the participatory nature of the services and the warm sense of community that is at Reyim’s core.
 I’m honored to be a part of the Executive Committee and look forward to focusing on continuing to make Reyim a great place for new and growing families.